 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-Every door of every house needs a funny welcome mat, in my opinion.
-And these easy custom outdoor mats are so simple to make, I’m gonna need a new sarcastic door mat for every season.
+Every door of every house needs a custom welcome mat, in my opinion.
+And these easy custom outdoor mats are so simple to make, I’m gonna need a new sarcastic welcome mat for every season.

 I had been looking all over for the perfect sarcastic welcome mat to match my smart-mouthed personality.
 I couldn’t find anything to save my life.

-It’s like all the doormat designers out there has no sense of humor and just want to make your front porch look like your grandma’s.
+It’s like all the custom welcome mat designers out there have no sense of humor and just want to make your front porch look like your grandma’s.
 I mean, seriously, porch mats in the store are just so boring.

 Then one day, while walking through Joann Fabric.
 I came across a blank coir doormat and a lightbulb went off.
 I can make Cricut stencils and make my own custom welcome mat.